Bacon Baked Beans Recipe (Easy from Scratch with Pinto Beans)

 • In a large pan, add the bacon and cook it down until it's cooked, but not crispy.

 • Once cooked, keep the bacon fat and bacon in the pan and add onions and peppers and cook until they are translucent.
+You can also put the onions and peppers in raw.

 • In a bowl, add the brown sugar, ketchup, mustard, molasses, salt, pepper and garlic and stir.